 Let me make a quick note to keep in the back of your mind: The intent behind all of this is to discuss the interconnectivity of the body.
 There are many models and ways to describe what a core is and what its function is—I’m not trying to disprove them, nor am I trying to say that what I present to you here is the definitive version.
 What we want to avoid is a reductionist view of what is and is not our core.

-Limiting the involved muscles to a select few or even to a few chains of muscles is reductionist and denies the true interconnected flowing nature of our tissues.
+Limiting the involved muscles to a select few or even to a few chains of muscles denies the true interconnected flowing nature of our tissues.
 All of these systems interweave together every moment to help us move and function.
 Fair warning that throughout these articles, I will be somewhat of a hypocrite by calling attention to select groups of muscles, but know that the intent is to view how all of these play with each other – knowledge of the parts grants one a more complete understanding of the whole.

 Teacher note: Pay attention to the relationships of these muscles in their groups and chains.
 When it comes to sequencing, this is amazing knowledge to help you target specific areas and unlock new potentials in performance* and sensation in yoga asana.